 Caffeinated beverages

-Acid reflux occurs when the valve that connects the stomach to the food pipe, weakens.
-When this happens, stomach acid flows back into the food pipe.
+Acid reflux occurs when the valve that connects the stomach to the food pipe weakens.
+When this happens, stomach acid flows back up into the esophagus.

 Because stomach acid is an irritant, it can cause inflammation in the food pipe, which can cause discomfort.